jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-13-let-them-talk-let-god-speak.md

 layout: post
 title: "Let Them Talk—Let God Speak"
 subtitle: "What Psalm 119:23 teaches us about pressure, perception, and peace"
-description: "When powerful voices misrepresent you, Psalm 119:23 shows us how to respond—not with retaliation, but with rooted meditation on God’s Word."
+description: "When powerful voices misrepresent you, Psalm 119:23 shows us how to respond, not with retaliation, but with rooted meditation on God’s Word."
 date: 2025-08-13
 author: Jeff Thomas III
 categories: